Pet Circle

 What kind of housing is suitable for a ferret?

-Keeping your ferret caged at all times is not considered humane.
-Always ensure your ferret has ample time out of their enclosure, or better still - allow them free range of the house in conjunction with litter box toilet training!
+Keeping your ferret caged at all times is not considered ethical or humane.
+Always ensure your ferret has ample time out of their enclosure and they should have at least 2 hours a day of supervised free range exercise and play.

 Ferrets can be kept free roaming indoors - just like house cats!
 But do be aware that they should be supervised when outside of their enclosure, as they are notorious for eating little objects like foam earplugs!